 Prior work on the topic includes approaches that solve the three technical challenges mentioned earlier \textit{in isolation}.
 This includes tools for: providing visualizations or animations of standard planning domains~\cite{magnaguagno_2017_web,chen2020planimation,Aguinaldo_2021_graphical,dvorak_2021_visual,dePellegrin_2021_pdsim,Roberts_2021_vplansim}; making it easier for non-expert users to program robots with low-level actions~\cite{Krishnamoorthy_2016_using, Weintrop_2018_evaluating,huang_2020_vipo,winterer_2020_expert}; and generating explanations for plans provided by the users~\cite{grover_2020_radar,Karthik_2021_radarx,brandao2021towards,kumar2021vizxp}.
-In addition, none of these works makes the instructions easier for the user, have the ability to automatically compute user aligned explanations, and work with real robots (or their simulators) at the same time.
-JEDAI addresses all three challenges in tandem by using 3D simulations for domains with real robots and their actual constraints, and providing personalized explanations that inform a user of any mistake they make while using the system.
-We now describe JEDAI's architecture.
+In addition, none of these works make the instructions easier for the user, have the ability to automatically compute user-aligned explanations, and work with real robots (or their simulators) at the same time.
+JEDAI addresses all three challenges in tandem by using 3D simulations for domains with real robots and their actual constraints and providing personalized explanations that inform a user of any mistake they make while using the system.